Sign Up

 Future of Money

 Thus far, what’s been missing from the crypto world is an efficient, inexpensive means of using digital currencies in real-world retail transactions.
-But retailers are getting on board fast: According to Coinmap.org, there are over 23,000 venues all over the globe where you can purchase goods and services using bitcoin, including tech giants Microsoft, AT&T, and Etsy, entertainment and gaming companies Twitch and XBox, travel companies Virgin Galactic and Expedia, luxury purveyors Tesla and Farfetch.
+But retailers are getting on board fast: According to Coinmap.org, there are over 23,000 venues all over the globe where you can purchase goods and services using bitcoin, including tech giants Microsoft, AT&T, and Etsy, entertainment and gaming companies Twitch and XBox, travel companies Virgin Galactic and Expedia, luxury purveyors Tesla.
 One can even send kids to study at the European School of Management and Technology in Berlin using crypto.

 Future of Money